harjeevanmaan/ROS_GlobalPlanner/README.md

 ![](/Images_GlobalPlanner/global_planner.png)
 Example of a path being generated after selecting a start and end goal.

-To use this on any map, simply run the map_server
+To use this on any map, simply run the map_server with the command

 `rosrun map_server map_server path_to_map_file.yaml`

 I provided an example map that I generated using the turtlebot3 under maps/map.yaml.

 To launch rviz to view the map simply use the command